freepress/internet2016/_posts/blog/2015-11-05-iowa-bird-dog-cruz-jindal-paul.md

 The next morning, I drove to Kalona, a village about 30 minutes southwest of Iowa City.
 When I arrived in the lobby of a small family-owned motel decorated with Bible verses and photos of children in cornfields, I found a small but spirited flock of Ted Cruz supporters.
 About 50 people had gathered to hear Sen. Cruz, packing the motel lobby and spilling into the parking lot.

-Cruz took questions from the audience and, to my surprise, I wasn't the only one asking about civil liberties.
+Cruz took questions from the audience and I was heartened by the fact that I wasn't the only one asking about civil liberties.
 Before calling on me, Cruz took a question about rolling back the Patriot Act.
 Cruz responded that he had supported the [USA Freedom Act](http://www.freepress.net/blog/2015/06/03/usa-freedom-act-passed-now-what), which ended the bulk collection of phone metadata for most Americans.

 However, when I asked Cruz about his position on the [Cyber Information Sharing Act (CISA)](http://www.freepress.net/blog/2015/07/28/cyber-bill-gives-companies-perfect-cover-gut-your-privacy), which would allow increased government spying over the Internet, the senator said he wasn't familiar with the legislation.
 Cruz wasn't present for last Tuesday's vote on that bill, which passed by a margin of 74-21.